<BGSOUND SRC="http://www.allanfurtado.com/Wavefiles/whiterabbitJeffersonAirplane.wav">

 TET 1968 At Newport Terminal - By Alfred Krabbenhoeft

-Morning After Battle - February 2, 1968 - Guards Expressing Affects Of A Long Night Fighting Charlie
+Morning After Battle - February 2, 1968 - Guards Expressing Effects Of A Long Night Fighting Charlie

 The night of February 1, 1968, I was on the APC at Newport's front gate, along with PFC Hoffman, SP/4 Richard Morawa, SP/4 Warren Schaub and another soldier whom I can't remember his name.
 PFC Jerry Lyon and additional guards were manning the APC located between the old mess hall and the maintenance building.